Updated: 27 Mar 2026

 Nature of the processing:

-The Data Processing of the Personal Data is conducted for delivering Company Services outlined in the PSA and Order Form and shall include, but shall not be limited to, the following types of processing:
+The Data Processing of the Personal Data is conducted for delivering Company Services outlined in the Agreement and shall include, but shall not be limited to, the following types of processing:

 collection;